richardverheyen/optus-challenge/README.md

 Built out the rest of the layout using TDD.

 Added SCSS and some media queries.

+Unable to make react-ssr work in vercel yet.
+May take some more time to understand how to make the server.js node file run in the vercel serverless functions environment.
+Might be an interesting talking point.

 ## Live demo can be found at:
 https://optus-challenge.vercel.app/